 The HI-Planning Team and the HI-Regional Director must be notified where a non-compliance with a mitigation measure is identified.
+Notification to the HI-Planning team should be via email: HI-Planning@health.nsw.gov.au

 The notification should identify relevant activity, set out the mitigation measure that is non-compliant with, the way in which it does not comply, any known reasons for the non-compliance and what actions have been, or will be undertaken, to address the non-compliance.